awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration.md

 You can create configurations as Systems Manager \(SSM\) documents in JSON or as Systems Manager Parameter Store parameters\.
 For information about creating a parameter in Parameter Store, see [Creating Systems Manager Parameters](sysman-paramstore-su-create.md)\.
 For information about creating an SSM document, see [Creating Systems Manager Documents](create-ssm-doc.md)\.

 For an SSM document configuration, start by creating a JSON Schema that uses the `ApplicationConfigurationSchema` document type\.
-A JSON schema defines the allowable properties for each application configuration setting\.
+A JSON Schema defines the allowable properties for each application configuration setting\.
 The JSON Schema functions like a set of rules to ensure that new or updated configuration settings conform to the best practices required by your application\.

 Here are some example JSON Schemas that could be saved as SSM documents that use the `ApplicationConfigurationSchema` document type\.